bxparks/AceTime/DEVELOPER.md

 dashes `-` are converted to underscore `_`.
 As an exception, the `+` character is converted to `_PLUS_` to differentiate "Etc/GMT+1" from "Etc/GMT-1", and so on.

-The `kTzDatabaseVersion` string constant identifies the version of the TZ Database that was used to generate these files, e.g. "2023c".

-The `kZoneContext` variable points to an instance of `xxx::ZoneContext` which identifies the `startYear` and `untilYear` of the current database.

 Near end of the `zone_info.h` file, we list the zones which were deliberately excluded by the tool.
 Also at the end of the `zone_info.h` file, there may be